 If you require logic flow, loops, branching, or other advanced features, you can write a python script which executes in the context of your cmd2 app.
-This script is run using the run\pyscript command.
-A simple example of using run\pyscript is shown below along with the arg\printer script:
+This script is run using the run_pyscript command.
+Here's a simple example that uses the arg_printer script:

 '''

 (Cmd) run_pyscript examples/scripts/arg_printer.py foo bar 'baz 23'

 Running Python script 'arg_printer.py' which was called with 3 arguments

 arg 1: 'foo'

-'''

-'''

 arg 2: 'bar'

 arg 3: 'baz 23'

 '''

-run\pyscript supports tab-completion of file system paths, and as shown above it has the ability to pass command-line arguments to the scripts invoked.
+run_pyscript supports tab completion of file system paths, and as shown above it has the ability to pass command-line arguments to the scripts invoked.

-Python scripts executed with run\pyscript can run cmd2 application commands by using the syntax:
+Python scripts executed with run_pyscript can run cmd2 application commands by using the syntax: